-- A. Know both the Word and the enemy arguments. - Know the Best Book first. - 2.
+- A. Know both the Word and the enemy arguments. - 1.
+Know the Best Book first. - 2.
 Know Brown's book.
-I suggest that you read it-but only a borrowed one-don't buy it!
-Alternatively, you can read his own summary of the book on his website.28 - 3.
-Read the critiques-especially the Radio Bible Class pdf summary at rbc.org. - 4.
-The Singapore DVC Project (www.davincicode.org.sg) can help.
-Attend DVC seminars to see how best to respond to this heresy.
-I will present a two-part seminar at Wesley Methodist Church at 7:30 PM on September 17 & 24, 2006. - B. Dialogue with people about The Da Vinci Code by using these questions:29 - 1.
-Answer according to the perspective that the doubter is coming from: - a) "This is just a work of fiction so I don't understand all the fuss about it": Tell this person that you agree and let it be. - b) "I didn't know that the church has covered up the truth about Jesus": Show where the NT itself proves the deity of Christ whereas Brown uses Pierre Plantard as a key source (forged documents to "prove" Jesus married Mary Magdalene). - c) "This gives me a reason not to believe": Counsel this person based on his or her own personal history of where he or she has been hurt by the church. - 2.
-Six Basic Questions - a) Open: What did you think of the movie? - b) Passion: Why do you think speculation on how Jesus lived stirs so much passion? - c) Cost: Christians were persecuted for believing Jesus was God the first 300 years after Christ.
+I suggest you read it-but only a borrowed one-don't buy it!
+Alternatively, you can read his summary of the book on his website.28 - 3.
+Read the critiques in the bibliography below. - B. Dialogue with people about The Da Vinci Code by using these questions:29 - 1.
+Answer others based on the perspective that the doubter is coming from: - a) "This is just a work of fiction, so I don't understand all the fuss about it."
+Tell this person that you agree and let it be. - b) "I didn't know that the church has covered up the truth about Jesus": Show where the NT itself proves the deity of Christ, whereas Brown uses Pierre Plantard as a key source (forged documents to "prove" Jesus married Mary Magdalene). - c) "This gives me a reason not to believe": Counsel this person based on his or her personal history of where the church has hurt him or her.

+2. Six Basic Questions

+- a) Open: What did you think of the movie? - b) Passion: Why do you think speculation about how Jesus lived stirs passion? - c) Cost: Christians were persecuted for believing Jesus was God for the first 300 years after Christ.
 Do you think they would die for this belief if they knew it was a lie? - d) Death: Brown does not discuss if Jesus died willingly.
 If Jesus did not claim to be the Son of God, why didn't he speak up to Pontius Pilate to prevent his death? - e) Resurrection: Brown also never notes Christ's resurrection in his account.
-Yet... - (1) It is a well-established fact of history that Jesus' tomb is empty. - (2) Can you think of a way to explain the fact of the empty tomb yet also believe that Jesus was just a man as Brown claims (DVC, 233)?
+Yet... - (1) It is a well-established fact of history that Jesus' tomb is empty. - (2) Can you think of a way to explain the fact of the empty tomb yet also believe that Jesus was just a man, as Brown claims (DVC, 233)? - f) Application (If you sense they are open, ask): Can I share why I believe he is alive and why it makes a difference?
+(Share the gospel here.)

-28 Brown offers free excerpts at www.danbrown.com/novels/davinci code/excerpt.html.
+28 Brown offers free excerpts at www.danbrown.com/novels/davinci_code/excerpt.html.